About this session

-Travel through time at Kensington Palace to discover how the English monarchy has changed over the centuries.
+Travel through time at Kensington Palace to discover how the power of the English monarchy changed over the centuries.

-Designed to develop children's chronological understanding of British history, this session covers a range of time frames that helps it to fit into any unit of study that explores the monarchy post-1066.
+Designed to develop children's conceptual understanding of monarchy, this session covers a range of time frames that helps it to fit into any unit of study that explores the monarchy post-1066.

 Learning objectives